esmf-org/esmf/doc/index.rst

 Create a Grid or Mesh From File
 ============

-ESMPy can create Grid or Mesh objects from specification in a NetCDF file.
+ESMPy can create Grid or Mesh objects from NetCDF files in a variety of formats.
 A Mesh can be created from files in SCRIP, ESMF, and UGRID formats.
-Grid files can be in SCRIP or GRIDSPEC formats.
+Grid files can be in SCRIP format.

 When creating a Mesh from a SCRIP format file, there are a number of options to control the output Mesh.
 The data is located at the center